 To avoid any misconception: Condor alone is not a substitute for real-life flight training.
 But I have absolutely no doubt, that it has saved me dozens of real tows and dramatically accelerated my learning curve as a soaring pilot.

 2) Ridge Soaring – Many soaring sites don’t have good ridges for soaring flight.
 Condor allows you to practice ridge running in various wind conditions and experience the effect of lee side turbulence and sink without putting your life at risk.
-Your first ridge flights in real life should always be with an instructor but it will be instantly familiar to you once you master it in Condor.
+Real-life ridge soaring is less predictable and your first ridge flights should always be with an instructor but it will be instantly familiar to you once you master it in Condor.

-3) Wave Soaring – Since the recent release of version 2, Condor also does a good job at modelling wave lift although it is not as realistic yet as thermal and ridge flying.
-(Especially rotor turbulence below the wave bars is not modeled well, and the interaction between thermals and wave is also not very realistic. ) However, mastering wave flying in Condor will still be of help when you first experience it in real life; e.g. the geographic relationship of the wave trigger and the position of the wave lift is well done and you will have learned the necessary flying techniques to stay in wave lift.
+3) Wave Soaring – Since the release of version 2, Condor also does a reasonable job at modeling wave lift although it is not as realistic yet as thermal and ridge flying.
+(Especially rotor turbulence below the wave bars is not modeled well, and the interaction between thermals and wave is also not very realistic.
+Condor’s lenticular clouds also always form at 5000m, which is obviously not a realistic assumption.)
+However, mastering wave flying in Condor will still be of help when you first experience it in real life; e.g. the geographic relationship of the wave trigger and the position of the wave lift is well done and you will have learned the necessary flying techniques to stay in wave lift.

 4) Take-Offs and Landings – these skills are actually harder to master in Condor than in real life.
 If you can follow the tow plane and box the wake in Condor you will likely have little trouble doing the same in a real glider.
 Landing in Condor is also a bit more tricky.
 A key benefit of Condor is that you can practice things that you wouldn’t do in real life such as taking off and landing in extreme conditions.
 One day you may find yourself in a situation where you have no choice but to put your glider down in a 25 kt crosswind or quartering tailwind.
 It’s definitely helpful having practiced this on the simulator.
 You can also do these maneuvers over and over again without incurring any additional cost.